choria-io/website/docs/content/playbooks/node_sets/index.md

 ## PQL Nodes

-While the Choria discovery method supports PQL it's a bit strict on format, you can just make arbitrary PQL queries:
+While the Choria discovery method supports PQL it's a bit strict on format, within the playbook system we have some more freedom so you can just make arbitrary PQL queries:

 ```yaml
 nodes: